Using the utilsFFI R package

 Step 6.
 Install utilsFFI from GitHub

-Note that whenever the utilsFFI package is updated, you can rerun this code to install the latest version.
+Whenever the utilsFFI package is updated, you can rerun this code to install the latest version.

 library(devtools)